Garden Acres Car Accident and Personal Injury Lawyer

 Negligence must be proven with evidence in a case for personal injury.
 You may use pictures and videos from the scene of the accident, traffic collision reports, and eyewitness testimony to show someone else was to blame for the incident.
 In serious accident cases, your attorney may enlist crash reconstruction experts and expert witness testimonies to properly determine fault.Contingent Fee Basis

-We handle cases on a contingent fee basis.
+We handle cases on a contingency fee basis.
 This means it costs nothing to get your case started and there are no upfront fees.
 A fee is only to be paid if we obtain a favorable outcome on your behalf.How Will My Medical Bills Be Paid?

 Medical bills from an accident are usually covered by the insurance carrier of the responsible party.
 However, they may not be reimbursed until the case is settled.
 Since this can take months or even years, having your medical bills covered through your own health insurance may be the best route during your recovery.
 If you have Med-Pay coverage on your automobile insurance policy, you can submit your medical expenses, including any co-pays and deductibles, to your insurance company.
 They usually will reimburse the bills until the policy limits exceed the time limit and/or are exhausted.Is There Enough Insurance?